FionaMacRaeFairlie/expressjs-validator-serverside-template/README.md

 ## Testing the application

-* Visit `http://localhost:3000` and enter bogus data in the signup form.
-Then press enter to see how the app reacts.
+* Visit `http://localhost:3000` and enter some data into the form.
+Then press the submit button to see how the app reacts.